samuelfernandof/outlines-metacognitive-agi-research/README.md

-<<<<<<< HEAD
 # About

-This repository provides source code and data used in a paper: *Evolution of metamemory based on self-reference to own memory in artificial neural network with neuromodulation*.
+This repository provides source code and data used in a paper: *Outlines for an AGI based on a hierarchical network with metamemory and neuromodulation*.

 This repository is released under the MIT License, see `LICENSE`.